actiontech/dble/docs/QUICKSTART.md

 ## 1.Download DBLE Release
 Get package from https://github.com/actiontech/DBLE/releases

-## 2.Pepare
+## 2.Prepare
 ### 2.1 MySQL
-Make sure there is at least one MySQL Instance with url $url(e.g, localhost:3306) ,$user(e.g., test) and $password（e.g., testPsw） in your machine.
+Make sure there is at least one MySQL Instance with url $url(e.g., localhost:3306) ,$user(e.g., test) and $password（e.g., testPsw） in your machine.
 Add 4 database ,the SQL as below:

 ```